METRO Magazine Logo

 GCTD discovered that giving riders time to adjust, while continuing to offer traditional options, was key to success.
 Community outreach, hands-on training, and simplified booking tools all helped ensure that no one was left behind in the transition.

-“This award reflects the dedication of our team, our innovative partners, and the community we serve,” says Ross.
+“This award reflects the dedication of our team, our innovative partners, and the community we serve,” said Ross.
 “Transitioning to an integrated microtransit model was a bold step, and this validation motivates us to continue pushing for equitable, efficient mobility solutions."

 Transforming Transit Through Partnership and Purpose